hipe/tmx/doc_test/doc/issues/029-notes-about-our-tests.md

-so we hide that weirdness here because there is a chance that that remote API point may evolve to fit scenarios like this; however at writing we think that the remote #hook-in method API is a good, one-size-fits most solution.
+so we hide that weirdness here because there is a chance that that remote API point may evolve to fit scenarios like this; however at writing we think that the remote #hook-in method API is a good, one-size-fits-most solution.

-as for the suject (test support method), there's no good single support library to put this in - we want it in both magnetic tests and API/functional tests.
+as for the subject (test support method), there's no good single support library to put this in - we want it in both magnetic tests and API/functional tests.